t1matoma/portfolio/README.md

-# Portfolio Website

-This is a personal portfolio website built using Django.
+Project Description
+This is a personal portfolio website designed to showcase my projects and provide a way to contact me.
+The project is built with Django for the backend, using HTML and CSS for the frontend.
+It uses a SQLite database to store project data.
+New projects can be easily added through the built-in Django admin panel.

 ## Features
-- Showcases personal projects
+- Display of personal projects with descriptions

-- Includes a blog for updates
-- Contact form to reach out
+- Contact section for communication

+- Admin panel for managing and adding new projects

+ -Dark-themed design with red accents

+- Responsive layout

+## Technologies Used
+- Python (Django)

+- HTML

+- CSS

+- SQLite

 ## Installation
 1. Clone the repository: